Quadratic Motion Polynomials With Irregular Factorizations: Preliminaries

-\begin{remark} Definition~\ref{def:irregular} covers both, the left and the right version of the factorization algorithm.
+\begin{remark} Definition~\ref{def:irregular} covers both the left and the right version of the factorization algorithm.
 It is, however, not clear whether an irregular ``right'' factorization implies an irregular ``left'' factorization or not.
-For quadratic motion polynomials however, both notions coincide. \end{remark}
+For quadratic motion polynomials however, as the remainder polynomials have the same leading coefficient, both notions coincide. \end{remark}